The Essential Guide to Understanding the RFP Process

 How much time will I save if I invest in RFP management software?

-There is no question that running RFPs via email and document attachments can be arduous and time consuming.
-In fact, procurement executives regularly report taking pains to limit stakeholder engagement in an effort to reduce both the time and complexity of the sourcing event.
+There is no question that running an RFP via email and document attachments can be arduous and time consuming.
+In fact, procurement executives regularly report taking pains to limit stakeholder engagement in an effort to reduce both the time and complexity of the RFP.
 The problem is that outcomes and stakeholder engagement are positively correlated.
 Is trading time for ROI really the best thing to do?

 The good news is that RFP management software can fundamentally change the dynamics of running sourcing events.
 Stakeholders can be engaged in the RFP process without being subjected to onerous demands on their time.
 It’s difficult to quantify the time savings realized by using RFP management software.
 However, it is clear that the savings are significant.
 Layer in its other benefits and it’s clear that RFP management software can be a transformational investment for a sourcing team.